OgrodowskiJedrzej/OgrodowskiJedrzej/README.md

 # About me

 Hi, I am a BSc Computer Science student at Poznan University Of Technology.
 I am passionate about Artificial Intelligence, Data Science and ML algorithms.
-I dream of being a Explainable AI researcher in the future.
+I dream of being an AI researcher in the future.
 Currently working on a few small private and uni projects.
 In my free time I am involved in music production and event organization.
 Big Apple fan :)
 Let's colaborate!

 # Tech stack